wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/Performance.md

 * Stream Count - total number of streams on the device in the default namespace
 * Max RAM MB - maximum memory used by EDS in this test
 * Max CPU % - maximum CPU percentage used by EDS in this test

+Memory and CPU use metrics were computed using a one-minute average of memory and CPU use, so there may be momentary spikes of CPU and memory use that exceed the values shown.

 ### OMF Ingress Performance